quicwg/base-drafts/draft-ietf-quic-http.md

 can be defined by extensions to HTTP/QUIC.

-If the stream header indicates a stream type which is not supported by the recipient, the stream SHOULD be treated as a stream error of type HTTP_UNKNOWN_STREAM_TYPE.
+If the stream header indicates a stream type which is not supported by the recipient, this SHOULD be treated as a stream error of type HTTP_UNKNOWN_STREAM_TYPE.
 The semantics of the remainder of the stream are unknown.
-Implementations SHOULD NOT send stream types the peer is not already known to support, since a stream error MAY be promoted to a connection error at the peer's discretion.
+Implementations SHOULD NOT send stream types the peer is not already known to support, since a stream error can be promoted to a connection error at the peer's discretion (see {{errors}}).

 ###  Control Streams